contiv/vpp/docs/dev-guide/POLICIES.md

 #### Rule transformations

-Both VPP/ACL and VPPTCP have their limitations that prevent them from installing ingress and egress rules received from the configurator without any changes.
+Both VPP/ACL and VPPTCP have their limitations that prevent from installing ingress and egress rules received from the configurator without any changes.

-For VPP/ACL the ingress ACLs cannot be used with the interfaces connecting pods.
+For VPP/ACL the **ingress ACLs** cannot be used with the interfaces connecting pods.
 The reason is that traffic flows through these ACLs before it reaches nat44* graph nodes, meaning that the translation of service VIPs executes later.
 However, K8s network policies run below services in the sense that they are meant